anotherRedbeard/react-azure-starter/README.md

 1. Access to an azure subscription where you can create an app registration.
 You can go here (<https://azure.microsoft.com/en-us/free/>) to sign-up for an account that is free for the first 12 months.
 2. Office 365 tenant that is connected to your Azure subscription.
+3. To enable the logging to Azure App Insights, you will need to create an App Insights resource in your azure subscription.
+For help getting that created you can go here (<https://docs.microsoft.com/en-us/azure/azure-monitor/app/create-new-resource>)

 ## Setup